dhain/wsgi_lite/README.rst

 they can.
 While WSGI Lite implements it via middleware (in both the ``@lite`` and ``lighten()`` decorators), it's best if the WSGI origin server does it, in order to bypass any broken middleware in between the server and the app.
 (And, if a ``@lite`` or ``lighten()`` app is invoked from a server or middleware that already implements this extension, it'll make use of the provided implementation, instead of adding its own.)

-Now, if for some reason you want to use this extension directly in your code without using ``@with_closing``...  don't.  ;-)

-(Unless, of course, you *like* trying to remember a zillion details that must be gotten perfectly correct if you don't want the whole thing to be silently pointless.)
+Now, if for some reason you want to use this extension directly in your code without using ``@with_closing``...  don't.  ;-)  (Unless, of course, you *like* trying to remember a zillion details that must be gotten perfectly correct if you don't want the whole thing to be silently pointless.)

 Okay, maybe there's some reason you just *have* to use the extension directly instead of the decorator.
-Here's what you need to remember:
+Here's what you need to remember, though:

  * The WSGI spec allows called applications to modify the `environ`.
 This means that you **must** retrieve the extension *before* you pass the